syshe2840-spec/ReSynthApp/privacy.md

 ---

-© 2025 Begzar VPN.
+© 2025 ReSynth VPN.
 All rights reserved.